-- → Employment for disadvantaged groups in the labour market, such as people with disabilities, young people from the care system, migrants, prisoners/ex-prisoners - → Using sports to promote diversity - → Addressing unconscious bias - → Allies within the organisation and externally (employees, associations, unions, etc.)
+- → Employment for disadvantaged groups in the labour market, such as people with disabilities, young people from the care system, migrants, prisoners/ex-prisoners. - → Diversity in sports - → Break the bias in the workplace - → Allies within the organisation and externally (employees, associations, unions, etc.)

 - → How to avoid discrimination in recruitment or career development

 - → Intersectionality and discrimination

 - → Innovation and diversity

 - → Talent management and diversity

-- → Digitalisation and diversity
+- → Digitalisation as a game-changer in diversity

 - → The importance of inclusive language